-1. Class participation, weekly readings and sermon feedback: 20% of the final grade
+Class participation, weekly readings and sermon feedback: 20% of the final grade

 The weekly assigned readings are an integral part of the course.
 It is expected that the students will come to class prepared to discuss what they have read.
-There are two primary texts both of which should be available at bookstore.
-(John Stott, Between Two Worlds and Thomas Long, The Witness of Preaching, 3rd edition).
+There are two assigned texts both of which are available at Crux.
+(John Stott, Between Two Worlds and Thomas Long, The Witness of Preaching, 2nd edition).
 Other assigned readings are available on-line through the University of Toronto.

 Sermon feedback: Beginning in the fourth or fifth week of class participation in the preaching lab will include students being assigned, on a rotating basis, the task of offering feedback on the sermons of their peers.
-Students will offer constructive critique of the sermon using the guidelines from the weekly review of assigned sermons below.
+3 students will fill in a feedback form offering a constructive critique of the sermon.

-2. Weekly Review of Assigned Sermons: 20% of the final grade.
+Weekly Review of Assigned Sermons: 20% of the final grade.

 Students will listen to an assigned sermon every week and write a brief review.
-The weekly reviews are to be submitted on Quercus before the class each week.
 Audio, video and pdf sermons will be assigned the first day of class and will represent a variety of preachers and styles.
-There are 10 sermons assigned for review but students are only required to submit reviews for 8 sermons.
-If a student submits all 10 then the two lowest grades will be dropped in determining their grade for this assignment.
-Students are expected to come to class each week prepared to discuss the assigned sermon.
+The students are expected to come to class each week prepared to discuss the assigned sermon.